veyon/docs/admin/troubleshooting.rst

 Automated switching to the current room doesn't work
 ----------------------------------------------------

-If the :ref:`option for automated switching to the current room <RefRoomAutoSwitch>` is activated, but doesn't show any effect when starting Veyon Master, it should be ensured, that the master computer is set as computer for the respective room in the :ref:`RefNetworkObjectDirectory`.
+If the :ref:`option for automated switching to the current room <RefAutoSelectLocation>` is activated, but doesn't show any effect when starting Veyon Master, it should be ensured, that the master computer is set as computer for the respective room in the :ref:`RefNetworkObjectDirectory`.
 Independent from this option, the master computer can be hid in the computer room management using the option :ref:`Hide local computer in computer room management <RefAutoHideLocalComputer>`.

 If all entries in the network object directory are correct, there arguably is a problem with the DNS-configuration in the network.
 Make sure that computer names can be converted into IP-addresses and vice versa.
 Most common operating systems offer the diagnosis tool ``nslookup`` for this purpose.
 Calling the program with the local computer name as a parameter should return a valid IP-address.
 A second call with the returned IP-address should in turn return the computer name.